labyrinthinesecurity/kinglet/README.md

 ### The container class

-Containers are equiped with a variable of type NodeSort, *self.container*, that is used to express to which node the node is scheduled.
+Containers are equiped with a variable of type NodeSort, *self.node*, that is used to express to which node the container is scheduled.
 A constraint is placed on this variable to force it to be equal to an existing node expressed as a NodeSort

 ```
-Or(self.container==nodes[0].node,...,self.container==nodes[NODENUM])
+Or(self.node==nodes[0].node,...,self.node==nodes[NODENUM])
 ```

 They are also fitted with a list of AffinitySort variables: one for each possible affinity or anti-affinity: *self.affinities*